openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ### Closing issues as duplicates

 If the same issue is described in another JBS issue then close one against the other as [Closed]{.jbs-value}/[Duplicate]{.jbs-value}.
-In general the newer issue is closed as a [Duplicate]{.jbs-value} of the older one, but where the newer issue has a clearer description then doing it the other way round is ok as long as none of them has been [Fixed]{.jbs-value} already.
+In general the newer issue is closed as a [Duplicate]{.jbs-value} of the older one, but where the newer issue has a clearer description, or more useful, up-to-date comments then doing it the other way round is ok as long as none of them has been [Fixed]{.jbs-value} already.
 If one of the issues has been [Fixed]{.jbs-value} the other one should be closed as a [Duplicate]{.jbs-value} of the [Fixed]{.jbs-value} issue.
+There may be other reasons to choose to close one or the other issue as the [Duplicate]{.jbs-value}.
+As always - use your best judgement to make the end result as good as possible.

 **Note:** Any issue closed as a [Duplicate]{.jbs-value} **must** have a "Duplicates" link to the duplicating issue.